jimhigson/oboe.js-website/content/index.md

 Streaming JSON loading for Node and browsers
 ============================================

-Stop waiting for requests to complete by using json content as soon as it arrives.
+Stop waiting for requests to complete by using JSON content as soon as it arrives.
 Select any object, array, or value from the http response while it is ongoing.